 Meanwhile, half a world away in the Southern part of Tasmania, the region had been ravaged by terrible fires that destroyed ancient forests and woodland, resulting in a steep decline in visitors.
 To help revive the region, the team behind the Dark Mofo festival was mounting a project to attract visitors back to explore the remarkable scenery Their goal was to create an immersive sound experience inside the forest, and Chris Watson was invited to contribute to the program.

-Novatech Creative Event Technology (Novatech) became involved through event organisers Luke Hutchins from Dark Mofo and producers Sarah Last and David Burraston, both from The Wired Lab, as they had worked together on previous projects, deploying Syva as the perfect accompaniment to Watson’s singular artwork.
+Novatech Creative Event Technology (Novatech) became involved through event organizers Luke Hutchins from Dark Mofo and producers Sarah Last and David Burraston, both from The Wired Lab, as they had worked together on previous projects, deploying Syva as the perfect accompaniment to Watson’s singular artwork.

 “The uniqueness of this project was that Syva was rigged off 15 hand-picked trees,” recalls Novatech Audio Systems Tech, Michael Wickens.
 “The 15 Syva boxes were arranged in two rings; an inner ring of four, rigged at a height of 25 metres and an internal diameter of 15 metres, and an outer ring of 11 Syva rigged at 15 metres with an internal diameter of 25 metres.
 The ultimate aim of this installation was to have every speaker sit at the same geographical distance from the center of the listening field.”

 Syva was chosen for the vertical directivity of the cabinet which allowed the Novatech team to steer audio into the listening plane, making sure no energy was wasted or lost through environmental factors such as tree canopies.
 Aesthetically, Syva’s slim profile perfectly blended into the surrounding environment.